 Laboratory Based Research

-One in four Australian men will be diagnosed with prostate cancer within their lifetime and 3000 men in our nation die of the disease each year.
+One in five Australian men will be diagnosed with prostate cancer within their lifetime and more than 3,100 men in our nation die of this awful disease each year.

 In many cases prostate cancer only becomes fatal when it spreads to other parts of the body.

 Research being undertaken at the Basil Hetzel Institute for Translational Health Research led by Dr Grant Buchanan and his team, is focused on preventing the deadly spread of the disease.

 Having the prostate removed to cure localised cancer, thought to be in the prostate only can often go on to suffer from metastatic disease because the cancer has already spread before surgery.